Nika72/TestBon/README.md

   <img src="assets/copy.png"
        width="300" alt="Skeleton PNG preview">

-Click below to download directly:

 <a href="https://raw.githubusercontent.com/Nika72/TestBon/refs/heads/main/szkielet_base_plain_no_markings_ids.svg" download="skeleton.svg">⬇️ Download the SVG</a>

 You will need a skeleton SVG file to use as a background.

-- Note: After clicking on “DOWNLOAD SVG”
-The skeleton SVG will open in your browser.
+Note: When downloading the SVG, your browser will open it as an image.
-To save it:
+To save it properly:
-- Right-click on the image
+- 1. Right-click on the image
-- Choose **“Save As…”**
+- 2. Choose **“Save As…”**
-- Save it as `skeleton.svg` on your computer
+- 3. Save it as `skeleton.svg` on your computer

+ ---

+Click below to open and download:
+<a href="https://raw.githubusercontent.com/Nika72/TestBon/refs/heads/main/szkielet_base_plain_no_markings_ids.svg" download="skeleton.svg">⬇️ Download the SVG</a>

 - SVG requirements (important)
   - Each bone outline must be a closed path.